mymykeviv/ipsc/docs/README.md

-# IPSC Documentation
+# ProfitPath Documentation

-Welcome to the IPSC (Inventory, Products, Sales, Cashflow) documentation.
+Welcome to the ProfitPath (Inventory, Products, Sales, Cashflow) documentation.
 This directory contains comprehensive documentation for the entire project.

 ## 📁 Documentation Structure